giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v14.1.3.md

 date: '2021-03-22T10:19:01+00:00'
 description: Release notes for Azure workload cluster release v14.1.3, published on 22 March 2021, 10:19
-title: workload cluster release v14.1.3 for Azure
+title: Workload cluster release v14.1.3 for Azure
 ---

 This releases increases the Azure Events Termination timeout from 5 to 15 minutes for better upgrade experience while workloads are moved to new nodes.